facebook/react-native-website/docs/permissionsandroid.md

 check(permission);
 ```

 Returns a promise resolving to a boolean value as to whether the specified permissions has been granted.
-Possible return values are `GRANTED`, `DENIED`, and `NEVER_ASK_AGAIN`.

 **Parameters:**